 So whether you picked up a Bouq of peonies for your wedding or were gifted them from a friend or love interest, their captivating aura will surely charm everyone who encounters them.
 But that’s only if you give them the proper care and attention…which we know you will!

 But if you haven’t received any yet, or want to grab some more (season permitting, of course), head over to The Bouqs Co. and snag a fresh, farm-to-table artisan-crafted peony Bouq for yourself.
+We love sending peonies to all our friends.
 We can also help if you want some tips on arranging peonies as well!Shop All